 This Birds and Bats of SE Arizona Photo Tour 2020 offers the chance to photograph birds you won’t find elsewhere in the United States.

-We’ll spend the first part of the tour in the mountains, in beautiful Madera Canyon.
-There, I’ll provide multi-flash set-ups so you can photograph hummingbirds to your heart’s content.
+We’ll spend the first part of this photo tour in the mountains, in beautiful Madera Canyon.
+There, I’ll provide multi-flash set-ups & any hands-on help desired so you can photograph hummingbirds to your heart’s content.

 Next, we enjoy shoots at the Pond at Elephant Head — photo blinds created by a wildlife photographer for wildlife photographers.

 Your tour includes three (3) nights at the Santa Rita Lodge plus two (2) additional nights at a nice B&B. Both lodges feed birds year-round so you’ll have ready subjects close at hand.

 In addition to lots of shooting while at Santa Rita Lodge, your tour also includes four (4) photo shoots and a nighttime bat shoot at the Pond at Elephanthead.
 At this photographer-friendly site, the owner keeps photo blinds, perches, water features, feeding stations, and set-ups in place year-round.